Top 10 Greek Myths to Know for Your Greek Vacation

 Interesting to Know

-- Different versions of this famous Greek myth disagree on the reason behind Athen’s subjugation by Crete.
+Different versions of this famous Greek myth disagree on the reason behind Athen’s subjugation by Crete.
 Some claim Minos attacked Athens after his son Androgeos was murdered while competing in Athenian games.
-Rather than surrender the murderers to Minos, Aegeus had handed him the city instead.
+Rather than surrender the murderers to Minos, Aegeus handed Minos the city instead.
 In other accounts, Minos had simply conquered Athens with military might.

 - In all versions of the myth, the Labyrinth was the brainchild of master artificer Daedalus.
 Its original purpose was to imprison the Minotaur.

-- Again, versions disagree on why Theseus abandoned Ariadne.
+Again, versions disagree on why Theseus abandoned Ariadne.
 Some say he was instructed to do so by Athena, the Goddess of Wisdom.
-Others merely state the young prince grew tired of her.
+Others merely state the young prince grew tired of her, or have never truly loved her.

 - Some myths claim Ariadne was eventually rescued by Dionysus, the God of Wine.
 She later became his bride.